 The above map shows how the Promised Land was initially divided amongst the twelve tribes of Israel.
 The tribes listed above are named after the sons of Jacob.
 The patriarch had his name changed to Israel after wrestling with and prevailing over an angel (see Genesis 32).

-One tribe missing from the above list is Levi.
+The tribe of Levi is missing from the above list.
 Levi's descendants were consecrated, by God, to be his priests.
 One of their many responsibilities was to serve and maintain the tabernacle in the wilderness, then later the temple in Jerusalem.
 Instead of receiving territory as an inheritance in the promised land, the Levites received tithes and offerings from the people (Numbers 18, Deuteronomy 18, etc.).

 Although Joseph was also one of Jacob's sons, he too is usually omitted from lists of the tribes.
 This is because his two sons, Ephraim and Manasseh, were adopted by Jacob in his stead (Genesis 48).